-A man from China was sitting on the toilet and playing games on his phones when his rectum slipped out of his anus, according to Livescience.
+A man from China was sitting on the toilet and playing games on his phones when his rectum slipped out of his anus, according to LiveScience.
 After he noticed that there was a ball-sized lump that had fallen out of his anus, the man went to a hospital in southeast China.
 The peculiar thing about this event, however, is that the ball-sized lump was still attached to his body, reports the Daily Mail.

 But now this begs the question: “does sitting on the toilet too long increase your chances of experiencing a rectal prolapse?”
-According to Dr, Elanor Atkins, a general surgeon from Bupa UK, it can definitely increase your chances.
+According to Dr, Elanor Atkins, a general surgeon from Bupa UK, it can increase your chances.
 Atkins explained that when you sit on the toilet, you’re putting a lot of pressure on your body’s pelvic floor, especially if you’re straining while trying to have a bowel movement.

-Atkins states that when stress is put on the pelvic floor and weakens it, the pelvic muscles also become weak and this leads to an increase in rectal prolapse.
+Atkins states that when stress is put on the pelvic floor and weakens it, the pelvic muscles also become weak, and this leads to an increase in rectal prolapse.
 Atkins adds that there is also a concern that pressure damage may occur as well, especially if the individual is elderly.
 She says that the easiest way to prevent rectal prolapse from occurring while you’re on the toilet is to keep your bowel movements soft and regular by drinking plenty of water, eating foods that are rich in fiber and keeping active.

 Symptoms of Rectal Prolapse: The most common symptoms of rectal prolapse are the feeling of a bulge that is reddish-colored and extends outside of the anus.
-This can start to occur during or even after bowel movements and could just be a temporary condition.
-But over time, constant activity can cause the end of the rectum to extend out of the anal canal.
+This can start to occur during or even after bowel movements and could be a temporary condition.
+But over time, the constant activity can cause the end of the rectum to extend out of the anal canal.
 In this case, it will need to be pushed back into the anus, according to the Clevland Clinic.

 The Clevland Clinic also states that pain in the anus and rectum and rectal bleeding are other symptoms of rectal prolapse.
 They add that fecal incontinence is also a symptom.
-This is when there is leakage of mucus, blood or stool from the anus.
+This is when there is leakage of mucus, blood, or stool from the anus.
 This happens because of the rectum stretching the anal muscle.